emberjs/website/source/guides/concepts/core-concepts.md

 This means that, at any point, users are able to share the URL of your app.
 When someone clicks the link, they reliably see the same content as the original user.

+#### Components

+A **component** is a custom HTML tag whose behavior you implement using JavaScript and whose appearance you describe using Handlebars templates.
+They allow you to create reusable controls that can simplify your application's templates.

+#### Models

+A **model** is an object that stores _persistent state_.
+Templates are responsible for displaying the model to the user by turning it into HTML.
+In many applications, models are loaded via an HTTP JSON API, although Ember is agnostic to the backend that you choose.

 #### Route